econoalchemist/Whirlpool/01_Whirlpool-on-mobile.md

   <img width="350" src="assets/SW08.png">
 </p>

-Alternatively, if you want to use your own Dojo node instead, toggle on the option to connect to your own Dojo.
+*Alternatively, if you want to use your own Dojo node instead, toggle on the option to connect to your own Dojo.
 Then click on `Scan QR` and the application will ask you to grant camera permission.
+This

 <p align="center">
   <img width="350" src="assets/SW09.png">
 </p>